antonio-leblanc/amores-liquidos/markdown/de_ladinho_trompete___tenor.md

 **2**

-Re Re Re Re Mi / Re si
+Re Re Re Re Mi / Re do

 do do do do / Re Re do si